vyalovvldmr/dotconfig/README.md

     make tweaks
     ```
 1. Reboot system
-1. The following command automates a fresh install of:
+1. The following command automates the installation of applications using homebrew:

     cli apps
     - homebrew